DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 ## Mid market VC is a trap!

-Peter Thiel in his lecture to Stanford student provides this inThere are businesses that are perfectly competitive and there are businesses that are monopolies.
-There is shockingly little that is in between. startupclass.samaltman.com/courses/lec05/
+Peter [Thiel][SSLecture] in his lecture to Stanford students provides this advice.

+> businesses that are perfectly competitive and there are businesses that are monopolies.
+There is shockingly little that is in between.

+Hence trying to forecast market-share growth is a perilous exercise!
+Sadly, it is the preferred method for Canadian VCs (based on the charts above showing preference for Series A/B/C rounds over seed.)

+### Some Canadian VC are Woke

-Over a year since @marcusdaniels wrote: Canada needs more pre-seed & seed in VC. http://www.huffingtonpost.ca/marcus-daniels/pre-seed-funding-venture-capital_b_8451236.html How has landscape changed since?
+Over a year since @marcusdaniels [wrote][Daniels] "Canada needs more pre-seed & seed in VC".
+How has landscape changed: not much based on 2016 data?

 Daniels lists several reasons more seed (and pre-seed) is good.
 For starters, the benefits of *standardized term sheets* are huge!

 > There is considerable variance in pre-seed term sheets.
 This is a problem that has been partly resolved in the U.S. via standardized term sheets like "safe," which was developed by the famed Y Combinator accelerator.

 Standardized terms removes confusion for founders.
 Also helps investors understand their risk/reward better.

 Keep the funding simple, focus on the product (cut out the bankers and lawyers!).
+Give founders a runway, watch the economic growth roar.

+## Tech as Catalyst for Regional Growth

+Research has demonstrated the close relationship between entrepreneurship and regional and local development, via [Malecki of OSU School of Public Policy and Management][OSU].

+Malecki shows that innovation and competitiveness of cities are function of talent and scale.

+* technical skills and information
+* urban areas contain synergy of factors that smaller remote places don't

+> inter-firm networks both supports existing firms and presents opportunities for starting new businesses...
+Networks of firms complement and sometimes substitute for a firm's own technological capability.

+Others have shown that bottom-up approach to economic development can lead to region- and world-changing results, examples include Taiwan’s Semi-Conductor industry, Hollywood’s movie production, Dutch flowers, and Silicon Valley software & electronics:

+> The evolution of the world’s largest clusters has occurred over a long period of time.
+These were not planned and went unnoticed until they reached a level of activity that warranted attention.

 ### Charts